 The Mountaineer (SC)

-This online version of The Tennessean offers full-text coverage from 1812 to present.
+This online version of The Tennessean offers full-text coverage from 1812 to 2002 and 2010 to present (with a delay of several days).
 It includes the following options:

-*The Tennessean is available online from Nov.
-7, 2002 to present through ProQuest.
-HTML full-text is available, but these recent issues do not include full scans of the physical newspaper in PDF format.
+*The Tennessean is available online from 2010 to present through ProQuest Recent Newspapers.
+There is a delay of a few days, so they most recent issues will not be available.
+These issues include full scans of the physical newspaper in PDF format.

 *The Nashville Tennessean is available online from 1812 to 2002 through ProQuest Historical Newspapers.
 Every issue includes the complete paper, cover-to-cover, with full-page and article images in downloadable PDF format.
 The Tennessean began in publication 1907 but this service includes earlier titles such as the Nashville Whig and the Daily American.
 These papers reported not only Nashville-area news, but carried stories from around the state and the nation.